Bipartite Interference and Air Pollution Transport: Estimating Health Effects of Power Plant Interventions: Evaluating the Effectiveness of scrubbers for reducing Medicare IHD Hospitalization

 The same output from the HyADS simulations was used as the interference mapping, $T$.
 Specifically, let $t_{ij}$ from Section \ref{sec:interference_map} be the value from the source-receptor matrix output from HyADS denoting how much air mass originating at power plant $j$ travels to ZIP code $i$.
 The key-associated plant for each ZIP code $i=1,2,\ldots,\numzips$ was identified based on the plant exhibiting the highest HyADS influence on ZIP code $i$ during 2005, that is, $\jstar$ is the element of $t_i$ with the highest value ($j; t_{ij} = \max_j \{t_i\}$).
 In total, \numkeyassoc of the \numplants power plants were key-associated to at least one ZIP code, with \numkeyassocscrubbed of the these key-associated plants having scrubbers installed for at least half of 2005.
 This leads to a key-associated treatment, $Z_i = S_{\jstar} = 1$ for \numzipswithkeytreated ZIP codes whose most influential power plant had a scrubber for at least half of 2005.
 Figure \ref{fig:locations_map} denotes which locations have $Z_i = 1$.

-As stated in Section \ref{sec:estimands}, the upwind treatment, $G_i$ for $i=1,2,\ldots, \numzips$ is defined as a linear function of the treatment statuses of all power plants but power plant $\jstar$, weighted by the elements of the interference mapping and rescaled by the maximum value to be between 0 and 1: $G^*_i = \sum_{j \ne \jstar}t_{ij}S_j$, and $G_i = \frac{G_i^*}{max_i(G_i)}$.
+As stated in Section \ref{sec:treat_functions}, the upwind treatment, $G_i$ for $i=1,2,\ldots, \numzips$ is defined as a linear function of the treatment statuses of all power plants but power plant $\jstar$, weighted by the elements of the interference mapping: $G_i = \sum_{j \ne \jstar}t_{ij}S_j$.
 Since $t_{ij}$, as output from HyADS, denotes the strength of influence of the $j^{th}$ interventional unit on the $i^{th}$ outcome unit, this function can be loosely interpreted as an ``upwind weighted'' rate of scrubbers among all but the key-associated power plant, so that a ZIP code can have high values of $G_i$ if it is heavily exposed to emissions from many power plants with scrubbers or from a few very influential power plants with scrubbers (or both).
 Figure \ref{fig:locations_G} maps the values of $G_i$ across the study area.